aleph2c/miros/doc/i_mongol_example.rst

 Notice that the Circle and Fire state is within the Advance state.
 Why do this?
-I did this in case an individual horse archer decided that the enemies front was sufficiently disorganized enough not to waste arrows on an imprecise bombardment; To skip the circle and fire step and just advance into a skirmish.
+I did this in case an individual horse archer decided that the enemies front was sufficiently disorganized enough not to waste arrows on an imprecise bombardment -- to skip the circle and fire step and just advance into a skirmish.
 To do this, they would issue a Skirmish_War_Cry and charge into the enemy's disorganized front to make individual attacks.